Redeemer

 down to the last morsel.

-We want
+We want no

-no corpse floating in our fountains.
+corpse afloat in our fountains.

 Look at your work:

-do not deceive yourselves — it does not endure, nothing does.
+make no mistake — it does not endure, nothing does.

 Your chalices are the hands of a thirsty man.